Modelling Interactions in High-dimensional Data with Backtracking: Introduction

 For situations where $p < 1000$ or thereabouts and the case of two-way interactions, a lot of work has been done in recent years to address this need.
-To tackle (i), many of the proposals use penalty functions and constraints designed to enforce that if an interaction term is in the fitted model, one or both main effects are also present \citep{LinZhang2006, Zhaoetal2009, Yuanetal2009, RadchenkoJames2010, Jenatton_etal2011, Bach_etal2012a, Bach_etal2012, Bien_etal2013}.
+To tackle (i), many of the proposals use penalty functions and constraints designed to enforce that if an interaction term is in the fitted model, one or both main effects are also present \citep{LinZhang2006, Zhaoetal2009, Yuanetal2009, RadchenkoJames2010, Jenatton_etal2011, Bach_etal2012, Bach_etal2012a, Bien_etal2013, Lim2015, Haris2015}.
 See also \citet{Turlach2004} and \citet{Yuanetal2007}, which consider modifications of the LAR algorithm \citet{efron04least} that impose this type of condition.

 In the moderate-dimensional setting that these methods are designed for, the computational issue (ii) is just about manageable.
-However, when $p$ is larger---the situation of interest in this paper---it becomes necessary to narrow the search for interactions.
+However, when $p$ is larger---the situation of interest in this paper---it typically becomes necessary to narrow the search for interactions.
 Comparatively little work has been done on fitting models with interactions to data of this sort of dimension.
+An exception is the method of Random Intersection Trees \citep{Shah2014}, which does not explicitly restrict the search space of interactions.
+However this is designed for a classification setting with a binary predictor matrix and does not fit a model but rather tries to find interactions that are marginally informative.

 One option is to screen for important variables and only consider interactions involving the selected set. \citet{Wu_etal2010} and others take this approach: the Lasso is first used to select main effects; then interactions between the selected main effects are added to the design matrix, and the Lasso is run once more to give the final model.